DeepshikhaChhetri/Project-Databricks/README.md

 ### 4. Data Visualization in Databricks Dashboards
 Three visualizations were developed to analyze customer behavior by cohort.
 Below are the results derived from SQL-based analysis:

+### Key Performance Indicators (KPIs)
+Based on the analysis of the e-commerce dataset, the following summary metrics were identified:
+- Total Customers: 1,000
+- Total Orders: 1,000
+- Total Sales: $156,795

 ### Visualization 1: Retention Rate by Cohort
 #### Result – Trend Over Time in Retention Rate
 **Purpose:** To evaluate what percentage of customers from each monthly cohort made a second purchase within 1, 2, and 3 months after their initial purchase.